-Date of Origin: Approved 5/20; GACC
+Date of Origin: Approved 5/20 Reviewed: 8/21, 8/22

-MSN NURSE ANESTHESIA STUDENT HANDBOOKS
+DNP NURSE ANESTHESIA STUDENT HANDBOOKS and POST-MASTERS DNP HANDBOOKS

-In addition to the on-line handbooks provided by the College of Health and Human Services, and the School of Nursing, Nurse Anesthesia students are provided a Carolinas Healthcare System/UNC Charlotte Nurse Anesthesia Student Handbook.
+In addition to the on-line handbooks provided by the College of Health and Human Services, and the School of Nursing, Nurse Anesthesia students are provided a Carolinas Healthcare System/UNC Charlotte Nurse Anesthesia Student Handbook and the Post-Masters DNP students are provided with the Post-Masters DNP Handbook.
 Students are responsible for policies in this handbook in addition to the policies provided by the university.

-Reviewed: 6/03, 8/05, 4/06, 7/07, 7/08, 7/09, 06/10, 07/11, 6/12.
-7/13, 8/16, 8/18, 8/19, 8/20
+Date of Origin: 7/02 Reviewed: 6/03, 8/05, 4/06, 7/07, 7/08, 7/09, 06/10, 07/11, 6/12.
+7/13, 8/16, 8/18, 8/19, 8/20, 8/21, 8/22

-MSN AND CERTIFICATE GRADUATION INFORMATION
+DEGREE AND CERTIFICATE GRADUATION INFORMATION

 DegreeWorks: The UNC Charlotte School of Nursing uses DegreeWorks to assist students in monitoring progress towards degree completion.
-While not a substitution for consultation with a professional academic advisor, DegreeWorks does provide a visual, web-based platform to track program progress.
+While not a substitution for consultation with your academic advisor, DegreeWorks does provide a visual, web-based platform to track program progress.